|

 dressed up to a live band!
 The elegance appeals to me.

-It is fun to suck in the tummy, square up the shoulders, put on the smile,
+It is fun to put on a coat and tie, suck in the tummy, square up the shoulders, put on the smile,

 fantasy.